 Our interest in the holiday began when a few years ago we did a sugar skull craft that turned out so beautifully, but we didn’t know about or appreciate the holiday behind the project.
 Part of the Kids Activities Blog writing team lives in Mexico and they got involved immediately!
 They taught us and created these beautiful and educational articles surrounding this important holiday.

 Day of the Dead is a celebration of life and death.
 It’s time to celebrate!

-This festival is celebrated to remember loved ones who have died but in a respectful and joyful way.
+This festival is celebrated to remember loved ones who have died, and it’s celebrated in a respectful and joyful way.
 It’s a great way to help people accept and deal with the idea of death.

-Although it sounds like the opposite, it’s actually a celebration of life, and it helps people appreciate it more.
+Although it sounds like the opposite, it’s actually a celebration of life, and it helps people appreciate life more.

 If you want to read more about the history behind Dia de muertos, visit History‘s website!

 When is Day of the Dead Celebrated?

 Day of the Dead shares history with modern Catholicism!
 Did you know it takes place on November 1 and 2, All Saints’ Day and All Souls’ Day on the Catholic calendar?